KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 emails?

 Haskell is famously a pure functional language.
-This doesn't mean it can't do side effects, but that any side effects that it does are present in the type signature.
+This doesn't mean it can't do side effects, but that any side effects it does are present in the type signature.
 We know the type of this function and can see it is pure, so we know it doesn't modify any external state.